Black Cat Halloween Cake

-In this cake decorating video, we are going to show you how to make an adorable cat-themed Halloween cake!
+In this cake decorating video, we are going to show you how to make an adorable Black Cat Halloween Cake!

-You will learn how to model fondant cats as part of this cute and fun Halloween party cake design.
+You will learn how to model cute fondant cats as part of this fun and festive Halloween party cake design.
 We hope that you enjoy it!

 This cake is a double barrel 6 inch cake- 4 cake layers.
 (This is 4 cake layers with cardboard cake circle halfway up, with dowels beneath for support.
 We used 4 bubble tea straws cut to the height of the bottom two stacked layers.
 You can find more info on double barrel cakes in our video tutorial.)

-Fluffy Vanilla Buttercream (or your vanilla buttercream of choice -*If not using a crusting buttercream, apply your gum paste pieces as close to the event time as possible so that they do not become too soft.)
+Fluffy Vanilla Buttercream (our Classic Vanilla Buttercream is a great choice also). *If not using a crusting buttercream, apply your gum paste pieces as close to the event time as possible so that they do not become too soft.)

 Templates for BOO Letters